-Honda Aircraft has started the production line for its $4.5 million HondaJet entry-level twinjet.
-A handful of initial customer aircraft are scheduled to be completed next year.
-Honda expects FAA certification of the HondaJet’s GE Honda HF120 engine (2,095 pounds of thrust/5,000-hour TBO) in the middle of next year and aircraft certification in 2013.
+Honda Aircraft has started the production line for its $4.5 million HondaJet entry-level twinjet, the company announced yesterday at the NBAA Convention.
+A handful of initial customer aircraft are scheduled to be completed next year, along with aircraft certification.

 “An assembly line for HondaJet production is in place; major aircraft components, including the fuselage and wing, have been produced; and we have started assembly of the first customer aircraft,” said Honda Aircraft president Michimasa Fujino.